Rouble opens stronger vs dollar, euro

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-MOSCOW Nov 21 Russia's rouble opened stronger against both the dollar and the euro on Friday, building on gains made in the previous session thanks to end-of-month taxes and a recovery in oil prices.
+MOSCOW Nov 20 The rouble opened stronger against both the dollar and the euro on Thursday, with the end-of-month tax period when companies sell foreign currency to meet payments providing support to the Russian currency.

 For rouble poll data see